Chickenpox in children: symptoms and treatment

 - bacterial infections: sepsis, phlegmon, abscesses;

-- neuritis of the peripheral nerves;
+- neuritis of peripheral nerves;

 - encephalitis.